LibrariesHacked/librarieshacked.github.io/_posts/2022-03-21-library-events-part-1.md

 - Allow library services to add and edit their own events
 - Integrate with existing event platforms such as Eventbrite, to include events managed elsewhere
-- Ensure local events are recorded with a location and library.
-This means people can choose to not see events that they are nare not geographically relevant to them
+- Ensure local events are recorded with a location and library so people can filter based upon location.
-- Also allow online events.
+- Also list online events.
 This would mean anyone could 'attend' some library events, regardless of their location.

 There are some starting points for this.
 The [create.librarydata.uk](https://create.librarydata.uk/) site allows for login and data maintenance, so could be extended for managing event data.
 A [data schema](https://schema.librarydata.uk/) could be developed to define what makes up an calendar event, for both local library events and national ones.
 But it's also not worth reinventing the wheel - there will be plenty of existing data structures for events such [Event - on schema.org](https://schema.org/Event).